alex-bu-89/react-redux-hapi-auth/README.md

 # Authentication with React and Hapi

-Simple application to authenticate user.
+Simple login form with JWT authentication.

 - React / Redux
 - Hapi.js